ietf-wg-webtrans/webtrans-wg-materials/ietf106/minutes.md

 Roberto Peon: I have a minor concern on whether scope should increase.

 Question #2: Are the WebTransport deliverables (WebTransport overview, QuicTransport, Http3Transport, FallbackTransport) well-defined and well-understood?

 Ted Hardie: I think some of these are well-defined but not others.

-Chris Lemmons (Jabber Room): Then let's hum about what needs more work.
-Instead of humming about the whole list for adoption.

 David Schinazi: Can you say which ones are well-defined and which are not?

 Ted Hardie: The relation between QuicTransport, Http3Transport and fallback needs some fleshing out.
 Suitability of fallback may be variable.
 For example, what the security properties are when falling back may be different when not falling back.
 And we can probably get to well defined deliverables but I am concerned that we are not there yet.

 Eric Rescorla: In what sense is this not a WG forming BoF?

-Bernard Aboba (as chair): We're trying to find what parts of charter need more work.
+Bernard Aboba (as chair): We're trying to understand what parts of a potential charter need more work.

 Barry Leiba (as responsible AD): I don't think we went through charter bashing significantly.
 The question here is whether the technology is well defined and well understood.